dbyl/spotify_data_visualization/README.md

 The program will be used to visualize data about top200 and viral50 charts published globally by Spotify.

-Players data are collected from FIFA databases prepared Dataset is made by a member of the kaggle.com community: https://www.kaggle.com/datasets/dhruvildave/spotify-charts Databases are separated by days for each, from 01.01.2017 to 31.12.2021.
+Dataset is made by a member of the kaggle.com community: https://www.kaggle.com/datasets/dhruvildave/spotify-charts Databases are separated by days for each, from 01.01.2017 to 31.12.2021.